 Things To Know Before Going to Montenegro

 Travel insurance is also something I’d recommend picking up before Montenegro.
 Between white water rafting in Tara Canyon and summiting peaks in Durmitor National Park, it’s just a good idea to have with you.
 I use SafetyWing to keep me (affordably) covered throughout all my adventures anywhere in the world.
-Plans start at $40 a month, and Montenegro is included in their pretty much global coverage.
+Plans start at just a few dollars a day, and Montenegro is included in their pretty much global coverage.

 How To Get Around Montenegro